Schengen Information System

 The Schengen Information System (SIS) is a governmental database maintained by the European Commission.
 The SIS is used by 31 European countries to find information about individuals and entities for the purposes of national security, border control and law enforcement since 2001.
 A second technical version of this system, SIS II, went live on 9 April 2013.
-A upgraded Schengen Information System entered into operation on 7 March 2023.
+An upgraded Schengen Information System entered into operation on 7 March 2023.

 Participating nations

 Information in SIS is shared among the institutions of countries participating in the Schengen Agreement Application Convention (SAAC).
 The five original participating countries were France, Germany, Belgium, the Netherlands, and Luxembourg.
-Twenty-two additional countries joined the system since its creation: Spain, Portugal, Italy, Austria, Greece, Finland, Sweden, Switzerland, Denmark, Iceland, Norway, Estonia, the Czech Republic, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Liechtenstein and Croatia.
-Among the current participants, Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Area but not of the European Union.
+Twenty-two additional countries joined the system since its creation: Spain, Portugal, Italy, Austria, Greece, Finland, Sweden, Switzerland, Denmark, Iceland, Norway, Estonia, the Czech Republic, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Liechtenstein, Croatia, Bulgaria and Romania.
+Among the current participants, Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association but not of the European Union.